rimaout/Obsidian-Vault/3. MOCS/Tech MOC/Tech_Archive/Quartz Setup.md

 >
 >**Also:** Also remove code of conduct and license files

->[!note] Fix last modified dates
->If you use GitHub for hosting, the created and last modified date in you page will not work properly.
->
->1.
-To to `quartz/plugins/tranformers` directory
->2.
-Edit `lastmod.ts` (`lastmod.ts`) like this: [[Quartz Lastmod Edit]]
->
->This is useful only if you have the [Update Time](https://github.com/dsebastien/obsidian-update-time) Obsidian plugin (a plugin that’s updates the front matter in your notes to include the creation and last update dates/times)

 >[!note] Upload to GitHub
 >1.
 Make a blank git repository (no readme, no license, no code of conduct)
 >2.
 Then, run the following commands, replacing `REMOTE-URL` with the URL of your new repository.